bbauska/UC-Davis-JS-Basics/readme.md

   alt="Make a file in Visual Studio editor; selections.html." />
 </p>

-<p>Here I am in my code editor, and I'm going to make a new file.
-And I'm going to make
+<p>Here I am in my code editor, and I&apos;m going to make a new file.
+And I&apos;m going to make
-a file and before I do anything, I'm going to save the file.
-Save an image, just save it on the desktop, and I'm going to call it selections.html.
+a file and before I do anything, I&apos;m going to save the file.
+Save an image, just save it on the desktop, and I&apos;m going to call it selections.html.
 Notice all lowercase no spaces in the dot html extension.
-I'm going to save that on the desktop.</p>
+I&apos;m going to save that on the desktop.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 129. exclamation/tab for basic structure (83) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">